wgxcodersdc/front-end-community/first-timers-guides/first_timers_guide.md

 ### Next Steps

-Now that you've built your first web page, use Women Who Code DC's study groups and resources to help you continue to learn to code!
+Now that you've built your first web page, use Women and Gender eXpansive Coders DC's study groups and resources to help you continue to learn to code!

 #### What should I do next?
 * [Install Git](http://git.huit.harvard.edu/guide/)